zollerp/RTD-APIm-ADC-Controller/source/_build/html/_sources/class2/module1/module1.rst.txt

          ab75d7bd60bb        nginx                            "nginx -g 'daemon of…"   7 months ago        Up 13 hours         0.0.0.0:80->80/tcp                                                 lab-nginx
          35ddc5adc34d        sameersbn/bind:9.11.3-20190706   "/sbin/entrypoint.sh…"   9 months ago        Up 13 hours         0.0.0.0:53->53/tcp, 0.0.0.0:10000->10000/tcp, 0.0.0.0:53->53/udp   bind

+     You will now see three containers deployed:

+     - NginxPlusAPI - which will an NGINX+ instances named "API" on NGINX Controller
+     - NginxPlusDevPortal - which will an NGINX+ instances named "devportal" on NGINX Controller
+     - NginxPlusWebApp - which will an INGINX+ instances "WebApp" on NGINX Controller

    #.
 Check if NGINX+ instances appears in the controller

       #.
 In the controller GUI, click top ``left corner icon``, and ``infrastructure``